meg768/homebridge-thyren-3/README.md

     }
 ```

+By default, every device is represented by a switch in HomeKit.
+See next section
+to configure a device as a motion/occupancy sensor rather than a switch.

 #### Motion Sensors

 Since motion sensors registered in your Tellstick Duo acts like
 normal switches this plugin cannot distinguish between them.
 The following example tells this plugin that